duncanbradley/axis-extension/draft.md

 Experiment 1’s results suggest that bar charts’ upper bounds influence magnitude judgements.
 However, the source of this bias is unclear.
 Ratings for truncated charts were often in the same ballpark as extended charts, but were ocassionally much more extreme.
 Extreme ratings for truncated charts reflect the assumption that the axis upper bound represents the denominator.
 In contrast, less extreme ratings for truncated charts suggest use of the denominator specified in text.

-Whether denominator information is selected from charts or text seems to distinguish the larger and smaller effects observed in E1.
-To experimentally manipulate this factor, we conducted an additional experiment in which denominator information was omitted from the text in half of trials.
-Ambiguity about the denominator will cause participants to rely on other information when judging magnitude, such as the appearance of data.
+Whether denominator information is selected from charts or text seems to distinguish the two types of responses to truncated charts observed in E1.
+To experimentally manipulate this behaviour, we conducted an additional experiment in which denominator information was omitted from the text in half of trials.
+This allows us to test whether viewers’ assumptions about the denominator moderate the influence of a bar chart’s appearance.

-In these cases, participants would be unaware of whether the upper limit corresponded to the denominator: unaware whether the appearance of bars was an honest or misleading account of magnitude.

-In the denominator’s absence, participants may use previous trials’ (present) denominator values to inform their judgements.
-A limited range of denominator values (as in E1) would artificially diminish uncertainty concerning possible values, preventing/concealing authentic/spontaneous approaches to the task.
-Thus, we expand the range in E2.
+To effectively explore this question, some changes to the materials are necessary.
+In the denominator’s absence, participants may use denominator values stated in the text of previous trials to inform their judgements.
+A limited range of denominators (as in E1) would artificially diminish uncertainty regarding possible values, inhibiting authentic, spontaneous judgements.
+Therefore, we expand the range of denominators in E2.

-Similarly, participants may be biased by the proportion of previous trials where the chart’s appearance reflects true magnitude.
-An imbalance of honest and dishonest appearances (as in E1) could influence responses, thus we add more fillers, to create an equal number of trials with honest and dishonest appearances.

-match/mismatch

-In E1’s experimental items, half of trials showed small proportions that looked small, half showed small proportions that looked large
-In E1’s filler items, all trials showed large proportions and looked large E2’s fillers will resemble E1’s experimental items: half of trials will show large proportions that look large, half will show large proportions that look small.
-This necessitates extending the axis beyond the denominator.

-The absence of visual cues to numerical context in truncated charts did not totally prohibit recognition of this context.

 # Experiment 2 - Overview